michaelrothkopf/michaelrothkopfcom/quizmaker/README.md

 The main page allows you to paste quiz data in Base64-encoded JSON.
 It then runs through the quiz's questions, showing each answer as correct or incorrect as you go and giving you a final score.

-The quiz data is encrypted in Base64 so you don't accidentally look at the answers.
+The quiz data is encrypted in Base64 so users don't accidentally look at the answers.

 ## Stack